rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 > Here I should note that the above, i.e., people distributing their own builds to save other people the trouble of doing so themselves, is not that uncommon.
 Its actually the primary reason behind the creation of [Binstar](https://binstar.org), a package distribution system by the creators of Anaconda Python, principally targeting that distro, meant to allow users to redistribute binary builds of packages and permitting them to be installed through `conda`.
 There you will find many custom-built packages such as OpenCV, PETSc, etc but I'll get back to [Binstar](https://binstar.org) at a later post.
 However, I didn't find the time to package [SimpleITK](http://www.simpleitk.org/) on Binstar hence .egg files it is for now :).

 If you're using Anaconda Python the you simply need to download the appropriate `.egg` and install it through `easy_install <egg filename>`.
+Uninstalling it is as easy as `pip uninstall simpleitk`.

-If you're using an Anaconda environment, e.g. named `py27` environment as instructed in [this past post](pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/), then you need to activate that environment prior to installing the package through `activate py27` (Windows) or `source activate py27` on Linux.
+> If you're using an Anaconda environment, e.g. named `py27` environment as instructed in [this past post](pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/), then you need to activate that environment prior to installing the package through `activate py27` (Windows) or `source activate py27` on Linux.
+Also, make sure that environment contains `pip` and `setuptools` before installing the `.egg`.
+Otherwise, `pip` will be called through the `root` Anaconda environment and be installed in that environment instead.

 You might be wondering where the Mac OSX `.egg` is.
 To my dismay I did not manage to build [SimpleITK](http://www.simpleitk.org/) against [Anaconda Python](https://store.continuum.io/cshop/anaconda/) on OSX due to a known CMake issue (which results in the build being linked against the pre-installed system python despite the CMake configuration).
 I've [extensively pestered](https://github.com/conda/conda-recipes/issues/178#issuecomment-55947595) Brad Lowekamp, the current maintainer of [SimpleITK](http://www.simpleitk.org/), over this but we haven't figured it out so far.
 Should I manage to build it at some point I will update this post.